 - A. Illuminates when the key is turned to the ignition on engine off position.
-This "system-check" allows for verification that the system is functional, but the indicator should turn off after the engine is started. - B. Does not stay illuminated after the system-check.
+This "systemcheck" allows for verification that the system is functional, but the indicator should turn off after the engine is started. - B. Does not stay illuminated after the system-check.
 If the light stays illuminated after the system-check, that is an indication of a system malfunction.

-- Lights are adjusted outside of the vehicle manufacturer and/or the component manufacturer specifications. - Required lighting is missing, malfunctioning, or inoperative. - There are missing, damaged, contaminated (including moisture), or discolored or deteriorated lights, and/or reflectors or lenses; or colored tapes or other temporary materials covering or in place of missing, damaged, discolored, or deteriorated lenses.

-- Any auxiliary screens, tints, films, covers, substances, or any other alteration that reduces the amount of projected or reflected light or reduces the original area of illumination. - Any headlight is without the Department of Transportation (DOT) symbol as required by 49 C.F.R.
-571.108 S7.2. - Off-road lighting is not operated by a separate switch. - There is light(s) and/or reflector(s) not installed in accordance with manufacturer and/or the component manufacturer specifications. - The wrong color light is projected or reflected in accordance with this chapter.
-Any unlighted color is acceptable, provided it meets the requirements in this Chapter for the light when illuminated. - The bulb failure warning system does not "bulb-check" or stays illuminated. - High Beam indicator light is inoperative
+- Any lights are adjusted outside of the vehicle manufacturer or component manufacturer specifications. - Any required lighting is missing, malfunctioning, or inoperative. - There are any missing, damaged, contaminated (including moisture), or discolored or deteriorated lights, reflectors, or lenses; or any colored tapes or other temporary materials covering or in place of any missing, damaged, discolored, or deteriorated lenses. - Any auxiliary screens, tints, films, covers, substances, or alteration reducing the amount of projected or reflected light or reducing the original area of illumination. - Any headlight is without the Department of Transportation (DOT) symbol as required by 49 C.F.R. section 571.108 S6.5.1. - Any off-road lighting is not operated by a separate switch. - Any lights or reflectors are not installed in accordance with manufacturer or component manufacturer specifications. - The wrong color light is projected or reflected in accordance with this manual Chapter.
+Any unlighted color is acceptable, provided it meets the requirements in this manual Chapter for the light when illuminated. - The bulb failure warning system does not "bulb-check" or stays illuminated. - The High Beam indicator light is inoperative.

-Chapter 3 Passenger Compartment
+CHAPTER 3 Passenger Compartment